claudiachang27/stat390autoresearch/README.md

 ```
 You are an AutoResearch agent.
 Read program.md for rules.

-Your job: minimize val_rmse on California Housing by modifying model.py.
+Your job: minimize auc_roc on Predicting Series A Startups by modifying model.py.

 Constraints:
 - model.py must define build_model() returning an sklearn estimator